MorcilloA/Listening/README.md

 ## Difficulties

 We had some difficulties with :
-- Git : We got issues to commit and push in differents branch of the project.
+- Github : We got issues to commit and push in differents branches of the project.
+Only one of them was working.
-- The filter :
+- The filters : We needed a long time to be able to use the filters.
-- The payment : We thought of using stripes at first for the payment method but with a lack of time and difficulties to learn how to use it we decide to make it in a different     way
+- The payment : We thought of using stripes at first for the payment method but with a lack of time and difficulties to learn how to use it we decided to make it in a different     way so it only is some form fields
-- Including library : we had some diffilcuties using libraries like moment or datetimepicker.
+- Including libraries : we had some diffilcuties using many libraries with laravel.
+We had to abandonned them and find stranges ways to go around.
+For example we couldn't use multiselect bootstrap librairy or the jquery datetimpicker or moment.js.
+The same way it took a us a lot of time to be able to use sweetalert2 which is originally easy to install and use.
-- Download picture
+- Download picture : we had to abandon this part because there was no way to make it work.
-- Time management
+- Time management : We don't know why but we got caught by time, probably mainly because of the impossibility to use many librairies.

 ## Requierement